 Apply a small amount of Bed Head by TIGI On The Rebound Curl Recall Cream to the palm of your hand and apply it to the hair.

 Concentrate on the mid-lengths and ends, ensuring you get both the top and bottom sections.

 Next, use your fingers to gently scrunch handfuls of curls upwards to add definition.

 Add a hair oil.

-This last product will help lock in the moisture from the previous cream and spray by sealing the cuticles of the hair.
+This last product will help lock in the moisture from both the previous cream and the spray and works to seal the cuticles of the hair.